Szolnok County

+A map of the Hungarian Kingdom in 1490, after the death of Matthias Hunyadi.

 Szolnok County (Szolnok vármegye, Comitatus Szolnokiensis, Comitat Szolnok, Szolnoker Comitat (modern spelling Komitat)) was a county in the Kingdom of Hungary between the 11th century and 1426.
 It was made up of two disconnected parts, one in what later became Transylvania and the Partium, the other around the Tisza centred on the settlement of Szolnok.
 The county was eventually split and became: